ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 if no SCONE packet is available for applying signals ({{apply}}), or the rewritten packets are lost.
-Sending the signal multiple times ensures that it is more likely that the signal is received.
+Sending the signal multiple times increases the likelihood that the signal is received.

 # Negotiating SCONE {#tp}